Empowering Our People

 In 2023 qldwater received funding from the Department of Employment, Small Business and Training (DESBT) to design, develop and deliver a series of non-accredited Micro-Credential courses aligned to specific industry skill gaps.
 The skill outcomes targeted for the program will not be nationally recognised (i.e. vocational education and training (VET), as these outcomes can be supported under existing VET investment programs.
 Topics include:

-Registrations for the Micro-Credentials will be managed by the Coordinator, Water Industry Worker Program with registrations opening soon!
+Registrations for the Micro-Credentials will be managed by the Coordinator, Water Industry Worker Program.
+Expressions of Interest are now open via this form.

 The National Centre for Vocational Education Research (NCVER) is the national professional body responsible for collecting, managing, analysing and communicating research and statistics on the Australian vocational education and training (VET) sector.
 In April 2023 they released a report on VET delivery in regional, rural and remote Australia: barriers and facilitators.
 This research set out to investigate how the training system could better meet the needs of regional, rural and remote Australia, with the project focusing on: